 Woolf Institute of Abrahamic Faiths: An umbrella organisation for the Centre of the Study Jewish-Christian Relations and the Centre for the Study of Jewish-Muslim Relations.
 It began in 1998 and is a pioneering institute, with an MA offered by e-learning and in Cambridge.
 It undertakes educational work with a range of partners in the public sector.

-Through the CTF, the Institute works in partnership with both universities in Cambridge – the University of Cambridge and Anglia Ruskin University – to offer a range of degrees at all levels of study.
+Through the CTF, the Institute works in partnership with both universities in Cambridge – the University of Cambridge, Anglia Ruskin University as well as University of Durham to offer a range of degrees at all levels of study.

 Our staff are affiliated lecturers of the Divinity Faculty of the University of Cambridge, and associate lecturers of Anglia Ruskin University.